zepedaj/soleil/docs/source/content/getting_started.rst

 The solconf package
 ---------------------

-A solconf package is just a directory hierarchy containing ``*.solconf`` files that is analogous to a Python package containing modules and nested sub-packages.
-Unlike a Python package, solconf packages do not need to be installed.
+A solconf package is a directory hierarchy containing `*.solconf` files that is analogous to a Python package containing modules and nested sub-packages.
+When loaded, the package's `*.solconf` files will be instantiated as :class:`~soleil.resolvers.module_resolver.SolConfModule` objects.
+Unlike a Python package, solconf packages do not need to be installed -- their **root configurations** can be loaded by file path using |load_config|.

+.. note:: Soleil package **root configurations** are `*.solconf` files within the package that are intended to be loaded by the user using |load_config|.
+All `*.solconf` files can be root
+          configurations if they resolve (i.e., if overrides for all :func:`~soleil.overrides.req.req` members are supplied when loading).

-Since our aim is to create a training system, we will create a root configuration called ``train.solconf`` inside our solconf package folder:
+Since our aim is to create a training system, we will create a root configuration called `train.solconf` inside our solconf package folder:

 .. _train.solconf: